IMPORTANT INFORMATION FOR ROBOTICS AND BEYOND’S STEM & DESIGN CAMP CLASS TOPICS

 4 days, 1 block/day.
 May choose for two blocks/day with permission.
-Ages 12+ or by permission and prior experience with LEGO NXT or EV3 or VEX robotics.
+Ages 12+ or by permission and prior experience with LEGO NXT or EV3 robotics.
 Individual and/or group projects for advanced students wanting to explore larger and more complex robots.
-Robot systems include LEGO NXT and EV3 and VEX.
+Robot systems include LEGO NXT and EV3.
 Programming is done with Mindstorms or RobotC.
 This topic is especially good for students wanting to join or increase skills for a FIRST Lego League (FLL) or FIRST Tech Challenge (FTC) team, or who want to learn a C-based language and have a fun way to apply it.
 A FIRST LEGO League, 2018 competition field will be available for campers wanting to learn about this program or sharpen their FLL skills for next season.

 DRONES AND AVIATION

 Ages 11+ or by permission.
 Students will learn about the engineering and science that make drone helicopters possible, about applications for drones and discuss problems caused by drone technology.
 Each student will build a remote controlled drone, which they will keep, while learning soldering techniques and how a drone is assembled.
 Materials fee: $95 includes a video camera for the drone.
 Use of the camera is not necessary to operate the drone.
 Offered Period 1 (P1) or 3 (P3).

 Electronics 1: Electronic Circuit Basics and Soldering (expand for details)